 What do we mean by affordable housing?
 Well, the houses provided by Habitat are being sold below the regular market rate.
 When it comes to reselling, it is allowed but with restrictions because the organization wants to protect the affordability of these houses.
 Since the main concept is to offer affordable homes, the tools and materials used upon building these houses are affordable as well.
 We recently reviewed some affordable power tools and suggested to them how it could be very cost-effective for the organization and community.
-Being cost-effective is important as Habitat for Humanity naturally relies on funds from the public, including groups, churches, individuals, and business corporations to build and repair houses in California.
+Being cost-effective is important as Habitat for Humanity naturally relies on funds from the public, including groups, churches, individuals and business corporations to build and repair houses in California.
 Aside from that, they also rely on government partnerships and local programs to build houses.
 However, since 2011, these funds have been eliminated or reduced tremendously.

 How Habitat For Humanity Works

-Initially, the idea of this non-profit organization is to make use of private funds and volunteer labor to come together, build basic houses and eventually sell them to low-income families at no-interest mortgages as well as zero profit.
+Initially, the idea of this non-profit organization is to make use of private funds and volunteer labour to come together, build basic houses and eventually sell them to low-income families at no-interest mortgages as well as zero profit.

-As mentioned by the founder of Habitat for Humanity, Millard Fuller, in a phone interview, Habitat is a Christian organization to challenges people to help one another solve poverty, homeless and housing problems through religious motivation.
+As mentioned by the founder of Habitat for Humanity, Millard Fuller, in a phone interview, Habitat is a Christian organization to challenge people to help one another solve poverty, homeless and housing problems through religious motivation.

 The money collected from these homeowners over the years of 15 to 25-year mortgages will eventually be recycled into other projects.
 These people are also required to invest 500 up to 1,000 hours of “sweat equity”, which is the number of hours spent to build their home as well as other homes.
 Each homeowner is required to be consistent and active by participating in construction projects and work alongside other volunteers in the community.

-To apply for the homeownership, families need to go through their local Habitat for Humanity Affiliate directly.
+To apply for homeownership, families need to go through their local Habitat for Humanity Affiliate directly.
 You must meet the following criteria to be part of the committee: